 Introduction

 The proposed deblocking is based on the 8x8 grid – same as HEVC deblocking.
-It is based on CE11 tests CE11.1.7b [x] and CE11.1.6 [x] both of which make use of long filters to reduce blocking artifacts that result due to large blocks.
+It is based on CE11 tests CE11.1.7b [5] and CE11.1.8 [4] both of which make use of long filters to reduce blocking artifacts that result due to large blocks.
 However, the use of long filters at CTU boundary increases the number of line buffers needed for the CTU.
 The proposal therefore makes use of symmetric filters (including long filters) except at top CTU boundary where truncated long filters are used.
 The control process is appropriately modified so that no samples outside of 4 luma and 2 chroma line buffer are accessed.
 CE11.1.7b also makes use of HEVC strong filters and corresponding luma control in chroma.
 However the use of 2 sample segment classification for chroma implies that in the worst case gradient computations are carried out for every line of chroma.
 The chroma control process is therefore modified to compute gradients for only one of the 2 lines in chroma.
 Finally, a threshold modification is proposed for luma long filters that improves the overall objective performance of the proposal without compromising subjective quality.

 Proposed solution